 Query Store keeps track of query performance over time including query runtime statistics and wait events.
-The feature persists query runtime performance information in a system database named azure_sys under the query_store schema.
+The feature persists query runtime performance information in the mysql schema.
 You can control the collection and storage of data via various configuration knobs.

 Query Performance Insight

 Query Performance Insight works in conjunction with Query Store to provide visualizations accessible from the Azure portal.
 These charts enable you to identify key queries that impact performance.
-Query Performance Insight is accessible from the Support + troubleshooting section of your Azure Database for PostgreSQL server's portal page.
+Query Performance Insight is accessible in the Intelligent Performance section of your Azure Database for MariaDB server's portal page.